What Is Discrimination Law?

 Discrimination in Voting

 Constitutional amendments prevent voting discrimination based on race, age, and sex.
 Additionally, the federal Voting Rights Act (VRA) further protects against racial discrimination in voting.
-However, the interpretation of the VRA’s provisions is constantly evolving through Supreme Court and lower federal court case law.
+However, the interpretation of the VRA’s provisions is constantly evolving through U.S. Supreme Court and lower federal court case law.

 Discrimination in Housing